skills/introduction-to-secret-scanning/.github/steps/1-enable-secret-scanning.md

 ### What is a secret?

 In the context of secret protection, a secret (or credential) is a plain-text string, or a pair of strings, that authorizes access a service.
-Examples could be AWS secret access keys/ID's, Google API keys, or Stripe API tokens.
+Examples could be AWS secret access keys/ID's, Google API keys, or GitHub Personal Access Tokens.
 The GitHub Docs provides a list of [all supported patterns](https://docs.github.com/en/code-security/secret-scanning/secret-scanning-patterns#supported-secrets).

 ### :keyboard: Activity: Configure secret protection

-1. Open a new browser tab and navigate to your newly made repository (your copy of this exercise).
-Then, work on the steps in your second tab while you read the instructions in this tab.

-2. In the header of your repository, navigate to the **Settings** tab.
+1. In the header of your repository, open **Settings** in a new browser tab.

-3. In the left navigation, under the **Security** section, select **Code Security**.
+1. In the left navigation, under the **Security** section, select **Code Security**.

-4. Scroll down past the **Code Scanning** and **Dependabot** sections until you find the **Secret Protection** section.
+1. Scroll down past the **Code Scanning** and **Dependabot** sections until you find the **Secret Protection** section.

    > 💡 **Tip:** We also have exercises about [code scanning](https://github.com/skills/introduction-to-codeql) and [supply chain protection](https://github.com/skills/secure-repository-supply-chain)!

-5. Adjust the default configuration to match the below.
+1. Adjust the default configuration to match the below.

    - **Secret Protection:** `enabled`
    - **Push Protection:** `disabled`